twmr/gerrit.el/README.md

 ![gerrit-section-change-info](https://user-images.githubusercontent.com/206581/101976331-9dee1280-3c44-11eb-8d01-629d3634da43.png)

-## Usage notes for the `gerrit-upload-transient`
+## Usage notes for the `gerrit-upload` transient

-All settings entered in the `gerrit-upload-transient` are saved to a file, whose filename is in the `transient-history-file` variable.
+All settings entered in the `gerrit-upload` transient are saved to a file, whose filename is in the `transient-history-file` variable.
 This file is updated in the `kill-emacs-hook`, which is run when the emacs process/daemon is stopped using `(kill-emacs)`.

 If you are using `systemd` for starting emacs as a daemon, make sure that your unit files contains

 ```
 ExecStop=/usr/bin/emacsclient --eval "(kill-emacs)"